saracuriel/VP-Onboarding-Doc/level_1/properties/guideline.rst

 	  - Pointer to a Contact Point, Range is vCard
 	  - | dcat:contactPoint
 	* - **Language**
-	  - An ISO 639-1 two-letter code for the languages this patient registry is provided in.
-Example: en indicates that this patient registry is available in English.
+	  - An ISO 639-1 two-letter code for the languages this guideline is provided in.
+Example: en indicates that this guideline is available in English.
 The range is an xsd:string.
 The ISO language codes can be found at: `ISO639-1 <https://id.loc.gov/vocabulary/iso639-1.html>`_ and `an example <http://id.loc.gov/vocabulary/iso639-1/en>`_.
 	  - | dcterms:language
 	* - **issued**
 	  - This resource publication date.
 The range is xsd:date